-When an employee, former employee, or applicant, believes that any employment action discriminates illegally (ie. is based on age, sex, sexual orientation, race, color, national origin, religion, creed, political affiliation, or non-job related handicap), he or she has the right to appeal such action using the grievance procedure outlined in this Article (Section 4 above).
+When an employee, former employee, or applicant, believes that any employment action discriminates illegally (ie. is based on age, sex, sexual orientation, race, color, national origin, religion, creed, political affiliation, non-job related handicap, veteran status, or marital status), he or she has the right to appeal such action using the grievance procedure outlined in this Article (Section 4 above).
 While such persons are encouraged to use the grievance procedure, they shall also have the right to initiate an appeal directly to the City Manager who shall make a final decision as in a Step 3 grievance.
 Employment actions subject to appeal because of discrimination include promotion, demotion, disciplinary action, transfer, lay off, failure to hire, or termination of employment.

-An employee or applicant should appeal an alleged act off discrimination within thirty calendar days of the alleged discriminatory action.
 Section 7.
-Reserved for uture amendment s, without titl e.
-Adopted by City Council February 22, 2006
+Reserved for f uture amendments , without titl e.
+Adopted by City Counci l February 22, 2006